I’ve got a yummy seasonal recipe to celebrate the beginning of fall – Butternut Squash and Sage Risotto, made with a time-saving shortcut!

-This risotto was inspired by the forest of sage Ben and I have growing in our backyard.
-The previous owners scattered herbs like sage, oregano, and thyme in with the rest of the landscaping which is nice because not only does it look beautiful, but it’s functional, too.
-Look at all this sage!
+This risotto was inspired by the forest of sage we have growing in our backyard.
+The previous owners of our house seemingly scattered herbs like sage, oregano, and thyme in with the rest of the landscaping which is nice because not only does it look beautiful, but it’s functional, too!

 I scattered the sage in with sweet butternut squash cubes cooked right in the same pot as the thick and creamy risotto.
 You’ve got to give this combo a try – it’s divine.
 Comforting and so fall.
 I can’t wait to show you a way to shave a few minutes off the cooking time for this risotto, too!